cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 ### Sub-protocols

-The sub-protocols described herein should be implemented in a "non-fungible token transfer bridge" module with access to the IBC routing module.
+The sub-protocols described herein should be implemented in a "non-fungible token transfer bridge" module with access to the NFT asset tracking module and the IBC routing module.

 #### Port & channel setup